 It tracks basic steps, distance and active minutes.
 Because this Fitbit wasn’t designed for children, it does track calories burnt.
 However, if you can ignore this, then it does have all the features a child might need without any of the more complex ones.
 It also offers on-wrist notifications and reminders to move.
 The pop-in clasp means that it does not become loose on the wrist.

-In addition to all of the functions that you get with the Inspire, the monitor provides advanced sleep data.
+In addition to all of the functions that you get with the Inspire, the monitor provides advanced sleep data and active minutes.
 There is also on-wrist notification with the usual notifications and movement reminders.

 Fitbit Versa Lite